ToshioCP/Gtk4-tutorial/src/sec12.src.md

 `tfe_text_view_open` function is not able to return the status because it uses GtkFileChooserDialog.
 This signal is emitted instead of the return value of the function.

-A static variable or array is used to store the signal ID.
+A static variable or array is used to store signal ID.
-A static array is used to register two or more signals.

 ~~~C
 enum {